How should we prepare our older children for their new baby brother or sister?

 - Time major changes in your child’s routine.
 If you can, finish toilet training or switch from a crib to a bed before the baby arrives.
 If that is not possible, put them off until after the baby is settled in at home.
 Otherwise, your child may feel overwhelmed by trying to learn new things on top of all the changes caused by the new baby.

 - Expect your child to regress a little.
 For example, your toilet-trained child might suddenly start having “accidents,” or he might want to take a bottle.
 This is normal and is your older child’s way of making sure he still has your love and attention.
 Instead of telling him to act his age, let him have the attention he needs.
 Praise him when he acts more grown-up.

 - Prepare your child for when you are in the hospital.
 He may be confused when you leave for the hospital.
 Explain that you will be back with the new baby in a few days.

 - Set aside a special time for your older child.
 Read, play games, listen to music, or simply talk together.
 Show him that you love him and want to do things with him.
 Also, make him feel a part of things by having him cuddle next to you when you feed the baby.

 - Ask family and friends to spend a little time with your older child when they come to see the new baby.
 This will help him feel special and not left out of all the excitement.
 They might also give him a small gift when they bring gifts for the baby.

-- Tell your child what is happening in language she can understand.
-Explain what having a new baby means and what changes may affect her—both the good and the not so good.
+- Tell your child what is happening in a language she can understand.
+Explain what having a new baby means and what changes may affect her—both the good and the not-so-good.

 - Have your older child help get things ready for the new baby by fixing up the baby’s room, picking out clothes, or buying diapers.